KU Endowment Association Loan Program

 - Repayment begins 5 months after the student exits the University.

 - Long-term loans cannot exceed remaining financial eligibility.

 - Short Term Loans

 - Short-term loans are due in full within one year of disbursement or earlier depending on the student’s graduation date.

 - International students are only eligible for short-term loans.
 A cosigner is not required.

 - Domestic students need pre-approval from the KU Endowment loan office before applying for a short-term loan.
-KU Endowment loan staff authorized to approve short-term loans include: Janet Fredendall, KUEA Loan Program Administrator.
+KU Endowment loan staff authorized to approve short-term loans include: Janet Fredendall, current KUEA Loan Program Administrator.

 - A short-term loan may result in the student’s aid package exceeding the cost of attendance without penalty.